Fethi-Bencherki/Optimal-input-design-via-FW/README.md

 # Optimal Input Design via Frank–Wolfe

-Jupyter Notebook examples associated with the paper
-**“Optimal Input Design via Frank–Wolfe.”**

-**Authors:** Fethi Bencherki, Bruce Lee, Nikolai Matni, and Anders Rantzer.
+Jupyter Notebook examples associated with the paper **“Optimal Input Design via Frank–Wolfe”** by Fethi Bencherki, Bruce Lee, Nikolai Matni, and Anders Rantzer.
 The public arXiv link will be added here when the paper is posted.

-## Overview

-This repository contains the numerical experiments for the paper’s Frank–Wolfe framework for optimal input design in finite-horizon linear systems.
-The examples illustrate:

-- covariance design for a known linear system;
-- experiment design when the system dynamics are unknown; and
-- adaptive online LQR, where control performance and information acquisition must be balanced.
+This repository contains the numerical experiments illustrating the paper’s Frank–Wolfe framework for optimal input design in finite-horizon linear systems, including covariance design for known dynamics, experiment design with unknown dynamics, and adaptive online LQR balancing control performance and information acquisition.

 ## Repository Contents